rirwin/jupyter_on_osx/README.md

 # Get dataset from kaggle
 The first link takes you right to the yelp dataset.
-You'll need to create an account with kaggle. https://www.kaggle.com/yelp-dataset/yelp-dataset/downloads/yelp-dataset.zip/6
+You'll need to create an account with kaggle.

+https://www.kaggle.com/yelp-dataset/yelp-dataset/downloads/yelp-dataset.zip/6

-This takes you to the competion https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6#_=_
+This takes you to the competion:

+https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6#_=_

 This takes you to some really helpful kernels that others have created.
-Maybe this one will be there too time permitting. https://www.kaggle.com/yelp-dataset/yelp-dataset/kernels
+Maybe this one will be there too time permitting.

+https://www.kaggle.com/yelp-dataset/yelp-dataset/kernels

 After you get the dataset execute the following commands (it is presumed the the dataset zip file is in your 'Downloads' folder